aws-powertools/powertools-lambda-typescript/packages/validation/README.md

 This utility provides JSON Schema validation for events and responses, including JMESPath support to unwrap events before validation.

 > [!Warning]
 > This feature is currently under development.
 As such it's considered not stable and we might make significant breaking changes before going before its release.
-You are welcome to [provide feedback](https://github.com/aws-powertools/powertools-lambda-typescript/discussions/3519) and [contribute to the project](https://docs.powertools.aws.dev/lambda/typescript/latest/contributing/getting_started/).
+You are welcome to [provide feedback](https://github.com/aws-powertools/powertools-lambda-typescript/discussions/3519) and [contribute to its implementation](https://github.com/aws-powertools/powertools-lambda-typescript/milestone/18).

 Powertools for AWS Lambda (TypeScript) is a developer toolkit to implement Serverless [best practices and increase developer velocity](https://docs.powertools.aws.dev/lambda/typescript/latest/#features).
 You can use the library in both TypeScript and JavaScript code bases.